JayDaley/XML-to-JSON-in-XSLT/README.md

 { element : { child elements , "$" : text, attributes } }
 ```

 Style 2 is where the element and attribute names are not well known and need to be discovered.
-We could use the convention of the translation to allow the developer to quickly discover element, attributes and content or we could using well known keys to guarantee that these parts can be discovered quickly like this
+We could use the convention of the translation to allow the developer to quickly discover element, attributes and content or we could use well known keys to guarantee that these parts can be discovered quickly like this

 ```javascript
 { "e" : element, "c" : { child elements }, "$" : text, "@" : { attributes } }